Preconditioned Proximal Gradient Methods with Conjugate Momentum: A Subspace Perspective: Introduction

 \section{Introduction}

 Composite optimization problems arise in a wide range of applications, including machine learning, signal processing, and data science.
 A typical formulation is

-where $f: \mathbb{R}^{n} \rightarrow \mathbb{R}$ is a continuously differentiable function, $g: \mathbb{R}^{n} \rightarrow \mathbb{R}$ is a proper, convex, and lower semicontinuous function but not necessarily differentiable.
+where $f: \mathbb{R}^{n} \rightarrow \mathbb{R}$ is a continuously differentiable function, $g: \mathbb{R}^{n} \rightarrow (-\infty,+\infty]$ is a proper, convex, and lower semicontinuous function but not necessarily differentiable.
 Due to their broad applicability, the design of efficient algorithms for such problems has attracted considerable attention.

 In recent years, first-order methods have attracted much attention because of their low computational cost and scalability to large-scale problems.
-Representative approaches include the proximal gradient method \cite{N2013}, the iterative shrinkage-thresholding algorithm (ISTA) \cite{BT2009}, and various primal-dual methods\cite{CP2011,HY2012,MP2018}.
+Representative approaches include the proximal gradient method \cite{N2013}, the iterative shrinkage-thresholding algorithm (ISTA) \cite{BT2009}, and various primal-dual methods \cite{CP2011,HY2012,MP2018}.
 These methods only require gradient information and proximal operators, making them attractive for high-dimensional applications.
 However, it is well known that the performance of first-order methods can deteriorate significantly when the problem is ill-conditioned, which is frequently encountered in practical applications.

 To address this issue, second-order methods have been extensively studied.
 Classical proximal Newton-type methods \cite{LSS2014,ST2016} exploit curvature information to achieve faster local convergence.
 Nevertheless, the main difficulty of second-order approaches lies in the computational cost of evaluating or approximating Hessian matrices, which becomes prohibitive for large-scale problems.
 Besides, introducing non-diagonal preconditioning matrices typically destroys the closed-form property of proximal operators.
 As a consequence, many practical algorithms rely on diagonal preconditioning \cite{PDB2020,QGHY2025} to preserve computational efficiency.
-Although such approaches often improve practical performance, it is generally difficult for them to achieve theoretical guarantees comparable to those of vanilla proxima Newton and quasi-Newton methods.
+Although such approaches often yield improved practical performance, establishing theoretical guarantees comparable to those of vanilla proximal Newton and quasi-Newton methods is generally challenging.